 Topics include: performance, music, stilt-walking, video, writing, design, visual art, puppetry, and production management.
 Some workshops will feature guest artists who will share their expertise and skills.

 Workshops run from January to April at the Narrowsburg Union, and continue at The Farm Arts Collective greenhouse for the remainder of the year.

 AUGUST 3, 4, & 10, 11 at 6:30pm

-Led by Titania (Queen of the Fairies, Midsummer Night's Dream) the performance holds a mirror to nature drawing parallels between agrarian ecology and humanity's struggles and triumphs.
+Led by Titania (Queen of the Fairies, Midsummer Night's Dream) the experimental performance in the form of a walking tour, holds a mirror to nature drawing parallels between agrarian ecology and humanity's struggles and triumphs.
 Romeo and Juliet, Hamlet, King Lear, Puck, and Ophelia make appearances in the throws of love, murder, betrayal, and death.
-A delightful and visually stunning Shakespearean journey at Willow Wisp Organic Farm this summer.
-Buy tickets in advance.
-Limit of 75 spectators per show.

 Directed by Tannis Kowalchuk and Mimi McGurl; Text by William Shakespeare and Melissa Bell; Music by Doug Rogers and Rima Fand; Costumes by Karen Flood; Production Design Sue Currier.